 When we look at the regulations and obligations set for law firms, it is necessary to take CDD measures.
 CDD measures are ideal for medium-risk customers.

 Sanction Scanner Solutions for AML Firms

 Necessary customer checks and identity checks are required in law firms.
 When checking customers, one should look at who they really are and whether they are PEP or whether they are on any sanction lists.
-Adverse Media screening should also be performed for these customers.
+Adverse Media Screening should also be performed for these customers.
 Sanctions and PEP lists are growing and changing day by day.
-Due to these data's dynamic nature, manual sanctions, PEP, and Adverse Media data screening become very difficult and insecure.
+Due to these data's dynamic nature, manual sanctions, PEP, and Adverse Media data screening have become very difficult and insecure.
 However, with the Sanction Scanner's sanction and PEP Screening Service, law firms can meet global and local AML obligations and be protected from legal penalties.

 In addition, with our AML Screening and Monitoring tool, law firms can efficiently perform Customer Due Diligence, Know Your Customer procedures in accordance with all obligations.
 All operations also provide Sanction Scanner with strong API support.
 With Sanction Scanner, scans can also be done in seconds via the web, API, or batch search.
 Moreover, companies can have all the features of the Sanctions Scanner at no additional cost.
 Let's! for detailed information, contact us, or request a demo.